Gadebridge Park attractions

 Splash park

-Gadebridge splash park is now closed for the season.
-It will reopen on Wednesday 1 May 2019.
+Gadebridge Splash Park is now closed for the season.
+It will reopen in spring 2024.

 Splash park rules